 Alternatively, you can get here via public transport from any other part of the city if you just fancy a daytime escape from the urban sprawl to dip your toes into the Aegean.

-Where is the Best Area To Stay In Athens As A Tourist?
+Where To Stay In Athens As A Tourist?

 The Plaka is unquestionably the tourist heartland of Athens.
 The Plaka is central to all of the most popular tourist sites in the city, and it has every facility that tourists could possibly ask for.